 Dubai’s culinary scene has come of age with innovative cooking.
 And there are hoards of places to eat from.
 The choices can get daunting.
 Where should you go?
-And what should you order?
+Where to feast in Dubai, And what should you order?
 We list the essentials.
 Eat here, or you’re missing out.

 AL MAHARA | Seafood

 Al Mahara, one of the best places to feast in Dubai.Located underwater, this refined restaurant has an amazing floor-to-ceiling aquarium right in the middle, surrounded by lively marine animals and plants, including sharks.
 Regal shades of blue, red and gold add to its appeal.

 Dish to try: Line-caught sea bass with jus piperade

 PARS IRANIAN KITCHEN | Persian

 At the Satwa branch of this restaurant, skewers of delightful meat are cooked in your presence for you to see.
 The generous portions and soothing atmosphere win you over.
 It’s a great place to enjoy local culture away from the gloss of the ski slopes and the dancing fountains.

 Dish to try: The mixed-grill platter (+971 4398 4000; meal for two from AED200or Rs.
 3,500)

 The Rivington Grill at Souk Al Bahar is most preferred with British expats, who tuck into its fish cakes, burgers and sticky-toffee puddings.
 The outside terrace, with its gorgeous views of the Burj Lake, Burj Khalifa and The Dubai Fountain, dubai holiday packages makes the experience even more memorable.

 Dish to try: Traditional Fish ‘n’ Chips